r0chd/nh/README.md

 NH supports several environment variables to control command behaviour.
 Some of the common variables that you may encounter or choose to employ are as follows:

+### Global

+- `NIXOS_INSTALL_BOOTLOADER`
+  - This is a variable accepted by `switch-to-configuration`, which handles the system switching behind the scenes.
+If `true`, `swith-to-configuration` will call the necessary script to force and installation of your bootloader.
+This behaviour can also be replicated by passing `--install-bootloader` to `nh os switch` and `nh os boot` commands.

+### NH Specific

 - `NH_NO_CHECKS`
   - When set (any non-empty value), skips startup checks such as Nix version and experimental feature validation.
 Useful for generating completions or